 - Professor Kathy Willis

-The committee’s fourth annual state of natural capital report was published on 24 January 2017.
+The committee’s end of term report was published on 2 November 2020.

-All publications from the committee - including the committee’s annual reports - are available in this document collection.
+The committee’s other publications are available in this document collection.